xflowXen/Autonomous-Driving/Part 2 - Advanced Lane Finding/writeup.md

 ![alt text][image4]

-Once this was done the colour spaces were also analysed manually to understand which channels gave the best overall detection rate on the sample image data.
-These images were then combined into a binary image composite of multiple channels.
+#### Gradient analysis

+The next tehnique employed on the perspective transformed image was gradient analysis using the Sobel operator.
+An example of the binary output from this gradient analysis is shown below:

+![alt text][image5]

+This operator was very good at delineating gradients where there was a strong contrast between the colour of the lane line and of the road - however, whenever the colour difference was small and especially where the image became blurred due to the perspective transform - gradient analysis became less and less useful.

+This suggests that other image processing techniques such as image enhancement and colour correction may be important analyses to include in the pipeline.

+#### Combined Analysis
+All of the images generated from the perspective tranformed colour and gradient analysis was then fused into a single binary image.
+The code for this can also be seen in the third  code cell of the solution notebook but an example is provided below:

 An example of the composite image from the above color spaces is shown below:

-![alt text][image5]
+![alt text][image6]

 The highest probability channels on the test set turned out to be the: